(UC; Colitis, Ulcerative)

 Copyright © Nucleus Medical Media, Inc.

-- Abdominal cramps and pain
+- Belly cramps and pain

 - Weight loss

-- Skin rashes
+- Skin rash

-The doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.

 - Steroid anti-inflammatory medications